sleepydirt/minecraft-server-hosting/README.md

-This is a short guide for myself (and anyone else) on how to host your own free Minecraft server with the help of Oracle Cloud Infrastructure (OCI).
+This is a short guide for myself (and anyone else) on how to host your own free Minecraft server with the help of Google Cloud Compute Engine.

-You can find the details on how to create your own OCI account and create a new VM instance on the Oracle website, just google it.
+Google Cloud offers $300 worth of free credits for 90 days when you sign up with your Google account.
+A simple Vanilla server will cost about $20 a month to run, so you can run quite large/modded servers by configuring a more powerful VM (since you have $100 free a month)

 # Install Java

 By default the VM should be empty so you'll need to install Java yourself.
+For some reason Minecraft 1.21 requires JDK 20 or later, which is not available on apt, so you have to install via Azul.
+The great thing about Google Cloud is that you can connect via SSH with a single click from the browser. (no more losing your private keys)
+You can also upload and download files directly to/from your computer as well. (no need scp) Since we are running a Debian VM, install the .deb file JDK on your own computer from https://www.azul.com/core-post-download/ and upload it onto the VM.
 ```
-$ yum list jdk
-$ sudo yum install (jdk version)
+$ sudo apt install ./(.deb file name)
 ```
-Confirm that Java is installed successfully with ``` java --version ```
+Confirm that Java is installed successfully with ``` java -version ```

 # Install the Minecraft Server .jar file